-3. Need to use Bluetooth beacons: embedded within the devices to allow IoT objects to broadcast information to the nearby mobile devices so that it can communicate.
+3. Need to use Bluetooth beacons: embedded within the devices to allow IoT objects to broadcast information to the nearby mobile devices so that they can communicate.

-Beacon: It’s a kind of lighthouse that repeatedly transmits a single signal to other devices called as Bluetooth radio transmitter.
+Beacon: It’s a kind of lighthouse that repeatedly transmits a single signal to other devices called a Bluetooth radio transmitter.